 Once you have defined your required stocks and created your downstream mixtures, Synthace will choose the most appropriate dilution of your stock that will satisfy your mixture requirements.

-You can see the appropriate stock chosen by Synthace in the simulation preview.
+You can see the stocks chosen by Synthace in the simulation preview.
 Within the simulation preview, hover over input plate wells, to see the concentration of each input liquid.

-Additionally, you will be provided with a list of starting concentrations on the Stock Solution Calculator tab found on the resources page once you simulate.
-This will calculator will inform you of how much diluent needs to be added to your maximum stock defined in the workflow builder to reach the correct concentrations that will be used in your executions To learn more about how to use the Stock Solution Calculator, take a look at this article.
+Additionally, you will be provided with a list of starting concentrations on the Stock Solution Calculator tab found on the resources page.
+This calculator will inform you of how much diluent needs to be added to your maximum stock (as defined in the workflow builder) to reach the correct concentrations that will be used in your executions.
+To learn more about how to use the Stock Solution Calculator, take a look at this article.

 To learn how to build more complex workflows suitable for DOE, click here.